bitmuncher/textadventure/README.md

 # textadventure
-A little tool to run text adventure games from JSON files, which describe the adventures
+A little tool to run text adventure games from a JSON file that describe the adventure